Home » Weather Instruments: What Each One Measures and How They Work

 Did you know?

-Modern smartphones contain barometers but cannot measure rainfall, wind speed or humidity without external sensors.
+Modern smartphones contain barometers but cannot measure rainfall, wind speed, or humidity without external sensors.
 The built-in barometer is primarily used for altitude estimation in navigation apps rather than weather forecasting.

 Thermometer: Measures Air Temperature